J-angelm/mkad_distance/README.md

 # Moscow Automobile Ring Road Distance Calculator
 This app calculates the distance (in kilometers) from any given address to the Moscow Automobile Ring Road (MKAD).
+If the address is located inside of the MKAD area, then an error message is displayed.

 To Calculate the distance you will need a Yandex API Key (you can get it at https://yandex.ru/dev/maps/geocoder/doc/desc/concepts/about.html for free).